walterbender/Syllabi/wearables.md

 which may result in revisiting of the problem definition.

-In exploring hardware feature definitions, students will choose input methods:, e.g., buttons, touch, and voice and sensors, e.g., accelerometers, gyroscope, and light sensors.
-In exploring software feature definitions, students will concepts such as contextual awareness, information architecture, voice engine integration, etc.
+In exploring hardware feature definitions, students will choose input methods:, e.g., buttons, touch, voice and sensors, e.g., accelerometers, gyroscope, and light sensors.
+In exploring software feature definitions, students will employ concepts such as contextual awareness, information architecture, voice engine integration, etc.

 Students will re-evaluate their early prototypes and select the best